ryantyt/nnfs/README.md

 A collection of .py files I used to learn how to make a neural network with.

-Option Command [ to fold code.
+Command Option [ to fold code.

+More later.